oracle/db-sharding/oke-based-sharding-deployment/README.md

 cd $OCI_ANSIBLE_DIR/oracle-sharding-si-k8s
 ```

 **Note**: You can find the installation and configuration steps for OCI ansible machine on [Downloading and Installing the SDK documentation] (https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/installation.html#downloading-and-installing-the-sdk).

 ### Setup OCI Configuration File for Ansible
 * The default configuration file name and location is ```~/.oci/config```.
-You need to populate the config file with following parameters:
+You need to populate the config file with the following parameters:
 ```
 [DEFAULT]
 user=<OCID of the user calling the API.
 To get the value, [see Required Keys and OCIDs](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).
 E.g. ```ocid1.user.oc1..aaaaaaaa65vwl75tewwm32rgqvm6i34unq```>